-And seeing Jason only served as a reminder of all the love I still had for him, and of all the anger I’d felt before – which was now nothing more than a cooled ember of a burnt-out flame.
+And seeing Jason only served as a reminder of all the love I still had for him.
+All the anger I’d carried with me was nothing more than cooled embers now – I’d long since given up on feeding it.

 “Thank you for the apology,” I said with a small smile, “but like I said, we can’t undo the past.
 I put that whole matter behind me a while ago.”